kevindelord/DKDBManager/README.md

 ## How to DELETE entities

-To **delete** an entity use [- deleteEntityWithReason:](http://cocoadocs.org/docsets/DKDBManager/0.5.2/Categories/NSManagedObject+DKDBManager.html#//api/name/deleteEntityWithReason:) as it deletes the current entity, logged the reason and forward the delete process to the child entities using the function [- deleteChildEntities](http://cocoadocs.org/docsets/DKDBManager/0.5.2/Categories/NSManagedObject+DKDBManager.html#//api/name/deleteChildEntities) (see _How to deal with child entities_).
+To **delete** an entity use [- deleteEntityWithReason:](http://cocoadocs.org/docsets/DKDBManager/0.5.2/Categories/NSManagedObject+DKDBManager.html#//api/name/deleteEntityWithReason:).
+It will delete the current entity, log the reason (if logging is enabled) and forward the delete process to the child entities using the function [- deleteChildEntities](http://cocoadocs.org/docsets/DKDBManager/0.5.2/Categories/NSManagedObject+DKDBManager.html#//api/name/deleteChildEntities) (see _How to deal with child entities_).

-	self.deleteEntityWithReason("removed by user")
+	anEntity.deleteEntityWithReason("removed by user")

-If you want to me more radical and remove all entities for the current class you can use [+ deleteChildEntities](http://cocoadocs.org/docsets/DKDBManager/0.5.2/Categories/NSManagedObject+DKDBManager.html#//api/name/deleteAllEntities) or [+ deleteAllEntitiesForClass:](http://cocoadocs.org/docsets/DKDBManager/0.5.2/Classes/DKDBManager.html#//api/name/deleteAllEntitiesForClass:).
+If you want to be more radical and remove all entities for the current class you can use [+ deleteAllEntities](http://cocoadocs.org/docsets/DKDBManager/0.5.2/Categories/NSManagedObject+DKDBManager.html#//api/name/deleteAllEntities) or [+ deleteAllEntitiesForClass:](http://cocoadocs.org/docsets/DKDBManager/0.5.2/Classes/DKDBManager.html#//api/name/deleteAllEntitiesForClass:).

 	Entity.deleteAllEntities()

 	// - OR -

-	DKDBManager.AllEntitiesForClass(Entity)
+	DKDBManager.deleteAllEntitiesForClass(Entity)

-**Attention**, if you call [+ deleteChildEntities](http://cocoadocs.org/docsets/DKDBManager/0.5.2/Classes/DKDBManager.html#//api/name/deleteAllEntities) on the DKDBManager all entities for all classes will be deleted.
+**Attention**, if you call [+ deleteAllEntities](http://cocoadocs.org/docsets/DKDBManager/0.5.2/Classes/DKDBManager.html#//api/name/deleteAllEntities) on the DKDBManager all entities for all classes will be deleted.

 	DKDBManager.deleteAllEntities()